dnlzrgz/hugo-terrassa-theme/README.md

 This theme is still under development.
 And that means two things:

 1. It's under **active** development.
+2. I'm open to suggestions.
-2. There are still some little details to be improved and some unsupported features (like RSS).
+3. There are still some little details to be improved and some unsupported features (like RSS or Google AMP).

 ## Installation